gcallah/BookReviews/gerstle.md

 orders in precisely the same way as Fraser and Gerstle, nevertheless, his formulation is similar enough to theirs that he ought to be granted "first discoverer" status.

-OK, by what possible "international law" could multinational, non-governmental organizations "govern the planet"?
-But it gets even worse: Gerstle goes on to say that Trump was making real a vision of a future in which the US would withdraw from its "role its role as the world’s global policeman, and from its responsibility as the enforcer of liberal and neoliberal rules of global order."

-In other words, the world Gerstle liked *was* being ruled by force: US force attacking countries that did not conform to rules of the global order created by the US and its allies.
-(See, for instance, Iraq, 2003.)
-And when he complains that Trump wanted a global order ruled by force, what he really means is that Trump was threatening to stop ruling the globe by force!

 "Suddenly, and for the first moment in the nation's petroleum age, Americans